Tai Chi for Seniors: Resources and Information for Older Adults

 In Chinese, the term tai chi means “supreme ultimate”.
 It was first used by Chinese philosophers and scientists to describe astronomy, according to the Tai Chi Society.

 Today, most people know tai chi as an exercise that supports the mind and body through fluid movement, breathing control and mental concentration, according to the Tai Chi for Health institute.
-Tai chi, like yoga, is designed to connect the body to the mind to offer both mental and physical benefits.
+Tai chi connects the body to the mind to offer both mental and physical benefits.
+If you love yoga, you’ll love tai chi.

 Kerri Robertson, who supervises tai chi for seniors at the Senior Activity Center of Sheboygan, says, “Tai Chi is sometimes described as ‘meditation in motion’ because it promotes serenity through gentle movements and connecting the mind and body.”